analystibpateladesh/screen_assist/README.md

 - Full screenshot understanding still needs an API key for a provider you choose.

 ## Setup
+Download this fiel as ZIP as extract it..

-From `D:\screen-assist-win`:
+From `Downloads\screen_assist`:

 ```powershell
 cmd /c npm install
 cmd /c npm start
 ```

-The app keeps its runtime cache and local settings inside `D:\screen-assist-win\.runtime` so it avoids Windows permission issues with Electron cache folders.
+The app keeps its runtime cache and local settings inside `Downloads\screen_assist\.runtime` so it avoids Windows permission issues with Electron cache folders.

 ## Build A Windows EXE